nsd20463/gjq/README.md

 Note passing jq the -c flag helps it.
 Without -c the jq time is 2m29s.

+Multiple fields can be extracted in one pass.
+Separate them with ,

+  gjq .X,.Y

 gjq supports comments in JSON.
 Comments start with a # symbol and extend to the end of the line.
 Comments aren't part of the JSON standard, of course, but they are darn useful never-the-less.

+gjq allows the numeric values 'NaN', 'Inf', '+Inf" and '-Inf'.
+These are not part of the JSON standard, but some JSON contains them anyway due to how the encoder was written.